DoubaCorp/AssignmentCloud/README.md

   and save your best model in ONNX format and its dedicated preprocessing transformations (i.e., using transformers API) in pickle format.

-  Here are a screen of mlflow dashboard to illustrate it:
+  Here is a screen of mlflow dashboard to illustrate it:

    ![](images/dev1.PNG)